 - Credit the expenses to decrease

-Note: All the owner transactions of the business need to involve the Capital account.
+Note: All business owner transactions need to involve the capital account.

 Journal Entry:

-Now, we understood the framework of recording the journal entry.
-Let’s move into the main section of recording the journal entry.
+Now that we understand the framework for recording the journal entry, let’s move into the main section.

 1) Interest on Capital Journal Entry.